CodeStory/devoxxcarpet/README.md

 gcloud compute firewall-rules create --allow=tcp:80 --target-tags=k8s-carpet-node k8s-carpet-node-80
 ```

-Take a look at the logs.
+Take a look at the logs in the log console.

 ### Start more nodes